Skip to content

 Amethyst Violet:

-The amethyst is a stone that emits a special fascination because of its dark violet colour.
+Amethyst is a stone that is particularly fascinating because of its dark purple color.
 The word violet means tremendous strength.
-The color occurs in nature wherever there is a special power and energy.
+Color occurs in nature wherever there is a special power and energy.

 The name of amethyst comes from the ancient Greeks.
-They believed that the stone protects against drunkenness.
-According to an old legend, the amethyst was a nymph that Bacchus, the god of wine, fell in love with.
+They believed the stone protected against drunkenness.
+According to an ancient legend, amethyst was a nymph with whom Bacchus, the god of wine, fell in love.
 However, the nymph did not return this love and his advances were blocked.
 She asked the goddess Diana for help and she turned her into a gemstone.
-When Bacchus realized he had lost his love, he poured his best wine over the stone, causing it to change color.
+When Bacchus realized that he had lost his love, he poured his best wine over the stone, which then changed color.
 This gave the stone a protective effect against drunkenness.

 Gem quality amethyst is a popular and widely used gemstone.
-Amethyst's purple color ranges from a very light, slightly pink to a very dark purple.
+The purple color of amethyst ranges from a very light, slightly pink to a very dark purple.
 Dark purple stones are considered particularly valuable.
 Amethyst has a hardness of 7 on the Mohs hardness scale.

 Hersteller Humphrey